FormidableLabs/redux-little-router/README.md

   }
 };

-// Install the router into the store for a browser-only environment const clientOnlyStore = createStore( yourReducer, initialState, routerForBrowser({
+// Install the router into the store for a browser-only environment.
+// routerForBrowser is a factory method that returns a store
+// enhancer and a middleware.
+const {
+  routerEnhancer,
+  routerMiddleware
+} = routerForBrowser({
   // The configured routes.
-Required.
-    routes,
+Required. routes,
   // The basename for all routes.
 Optional.
   basename: '/example'
 })

+const clientOnlyStore = createStore( yourReducer, initialState, compose(
+    routerEnhancer,
+    applyMiddleware(routerMiddleware)
+  )
 );
 ```